nerditation/open-remote-distrobox/README.md

 these commands are also available if you click the "remote indicator" in the bottom left corner of the window, on the status bar.

+I also created a simple UI for as wrapper for the `distrobox create|rm` commands, but these are not related to remote server setup and autority resolution. it just felt incomplet to me that I have a list of guests, but I cannot add to it or remove from it. the UI is very primitive and I have no plan to improve it.

+also, the UI support many, but NOT ALL of the command line options. running `distrobox create|rm` from command line is still my preferred way to manage guest containers with distrobox.

 ## about the implementation